 I thought these Crab Samosas might appeal to our readers because these particular samosas are not deep fried and have a spice infused kick.
 I am a huge fan of crab – in particular the brown meat which I think is far more tasty.
 You can use a combination of white and brown crab meat for this recipe and the samosas can be made up to one day ahead.
-Thought this could be a fun lunch with a dollop of sweet chutney and an interesting salad.
+Thought this could be a fun lunch or a starter with a dollop of sweet chutney and an interesting salad.

 Ingredients makes 8